The Bewildered Herd | |

 A few days ago on CNN's Crossfire, Jon Stewart said many of the things I've longed to hear said to the nation's mainstream faux journalists.
 He called them hacks, theatre, and asked them to stop hurting America.
 It was absolutely beautiful.
 You can read the full transcript or watch the

-.
+video.
 I highly recommend it.